Psychotherapy is sometimes called "the talking cure."

 It aims to enable patients, or clients, to understand their feelings, and what makes them feel positive, anxious, or depressed.
 This can equip them to cope with difficult situations in a more adaptive way.

 Psychotherapy can provide help with a range of problems, from depression and low self-esteem to addiction and family disputes.
-Combined with medication, it can play a role in treating bipolar disorder and schizophrenia.
+Anyone who is feeling overwhelmed by their problems and unable to cope may be able to benefit from psychotherapy.

 Contents of this article: